It was a testament to either Giles’ character or his unusually dense skull that he simply chuckled before walking off.

 With as calm a hand he could manage, he cleared one of his tables and spread the map across it.
 He experimented with the smaller piece of paper, aligning the center of the circle to his best approximation for the underground cave.
 He pivoted the paper around this point until one of the spokes touched upon the stone lion at the bridge.

 He glared at the papers for a moment before he disappeared through the study doors.
-The man moved like a gust of wind, blowing past a retinue of startled servants, ignoring his coachman and lions.
-And he was something like his old self again, swift and lightfooted as he ran up the path towards the main road.
+He moved like a gust of wind, blowing past a retinue of startled servants, ignoring his coachman and lions.
+He was something like his old self again, swift and light-footed as he ran up the path towards the main road.

 Those who followed him did not know what mad thought might have possessed their master, but habit was hard to break.
 Four lions and a halfling fell in behind him as he marched down the road, crossed the stone bridge with his cane in hand and veered westwards into the woods.

 A large crash interrupted his investigation.
-Four lions tumbled enthusiastically over a snowbank and over one another to join him at his side.
-They had chased him thus far, only to stop once in the clearing.
+Four lions tumbled enthusiastically over a snow bank and over one another to join him at his side.
+They had chased him thus far, only to stop cold once in the clearing.
 He could see them raise their heads to look skyward once before darting off to start exploring the area.

 Giles floated in beside him.
 He would have been here faster had it not been for the medicine.
 Wolfram saw he was winded but said nothing.
 Instead, they watched the beasts as they covered the area with their noses.